 March 13, 2014 – Reggie Tielman (Tielman Brothers) was born on May 20, 1933.
 Tielman was born in Makassar, Celebes, Dutch East Indies.
 Both his father, a KNIL captain named Herman Tielman, and his mother, Flora Laurentine Hess, were Indo-European.
 Aside from Reggie, the couple had 5 children: Reggie, Phonton, Loulou (Lawrence), and Jane (Janette Loraine).
 When the Japanese invaded the Indonesian Islands, the elder Tielman was imprisoned; Reggie and his siblings were taken care of by his mother.
 Together with his siblings Ponthon (4 August 1934 – 29 April 2000), Andy (30 May 1936 – 10 November 2011), Loulou (30 october 1938 – 4 August 1994)

 After the Japanese surrendered in 1945, the family was reunited.
-By that time, Reggie and his siblings were performing jazz standards at private functions using the musical training their father had given them.
-Within half a year they were performing throughout nascent Indonesia, which had proclaimed its independence from the Netherlands after the Japanese surrender.
+A few years later, Reggie and his siblings were performing jazz standards at private functions using the musical training their father had given them.
+They were performing throughout nascent Indonesia, which had proclaimed its independence from the Netherlands after the Japanese surrender.
 The siblings’ repertoire included both American and traditional Indonesian music.

-By the time the Netherlands formally recognised Indonesia’s independence in 1949, the Tielman siblings had become a household name; they even performed for first President Sukarno at his palace in Jakarta.
+By the time the Netherlands formally recognised Indonesia’s independence in 1949, the Tielman siblings had become a household name there.
+Still in their early teens, they even performed for first President Sukarno at his palace in Jakarta.
 In 1951 they were introduced to the song “Guitar Boogie” by Arthur “Guitar Boogie” Smith.
 In an interview Tielman recalled: “This was the first song which my brothers and I converted into rock ‘n roll by adding drums to it.”
 The band began playing rock and roll music by Les Paul, Elvis Presley, Little Richard, Bill Haley, Fats Domino, Chuck Berry and Gene Vincent.
 Aside from the family band, Andy also played with Dolf de Vries’ band The Starlights in Jakarta, as well as Freddy Wehner’s Hawaiian band in Sumatra.

 In the mid 1950s anti-Dutch sentiments increased, leading up to an escalation of the Dutch New Guinea conflict; it was feared that the Bersiap violence would be repeated.
 Dutch businesses and other properties were seized, Dutch social services were stopped, Dutch schools were banned and the last Dutch nationals were expelled.
-Anti-Dutch sentiments also affected Indo celebrities, including the Tielman siblings, and when they were pressured into forgoing their Dutch nationality, the family repatriated to the Netherlands.
+Anti-Dutch sentiments also affected Indo celebrities, including the Tielman siblings, and when they were pressured to give up their Dutch nationality, the family repatriated to the Netherlands.

 Their initial years in the Netherlands were difficult.
 Tielman later recalled that their first boarding house was “really sad” and said that music was the only thing that kept them going.
 The siblings, who required new instruments, went into a music shop to replace Andy’s broken guitar.
 The owner forbid him to touch anything, until the siblings played some Elvis tunes for the owner and his family.
 Afterwards, Tielman received a guitar at a discount and with only a small down payment.